Displee/rs-cache-library/README.md

 ###Features:
 - XTEA (en/de)cryption.
-- Whirlpool hash generating.
-- CRC hash generating.
+- Whirlpool and CRC hashing.
-- BZIP2 compression.
-- GZIP compression.
+- BZIP2, GZIP and LZMA (de)compression.
-- Reading and writing indices.
+- Add, edit and remove indices.
-- Reading and writing archives.
+- Add, edit and remove archives.
-- Reading and writing files.
+- Add, edit and remove files.
-- Adding an index.
-- Adding and removing archives in an index.
-- Adding and removing files in an archive.
-- More to come...
+- Data manipulation.

 ######Note: it's only possible to add an index after the last index of a cache.
 The id of the new index will be the id of the last index increased by one.